Smiling Friends: Broadcast

-The pilot initially premiered on Adult Swim in the United States and Canada on April 1, 2020, during the network's April Fools premiere event.
+The pilot initially premiered on Adult Swim on April 1, 2020, during the network's April Fools Day event.

 The series officially premiered on January 10, 2022, at 12:00 a.m. with the episodes "Mr. Frog" and "Shrimp's Odyssey".
 The rest of the series was then broadcast in an unannounced premiere marathon in its entirety starting from 12:30 a.m. followed by a repeat at 3:00 a.m.
-The episodes would re-air with two separate episodes airing in the intended premiere slots for the following 4 weeks afterwards, including another marathon on the night of February 13, most likely to pick up viewers tuning away from the end of Super Bowl LVI, as well as to promote the series' availability through HBO Max and the recent news of renewal for the series.
+The episodes would re-air with two separate episodes airing in the intended premiere slots for the following 4 weeks afterwards, including another marathon on the night of February 13, most likely to pick up viewers tuning away from the end of Super Bowl LVI, as well as to promote the series's availability through HBO Max and the recent news of renewal for the series.

 In Canada, the series premiered simultaneously on Adult Swim with new episodes airing weekly.
 The series later premiered on E4 in the United Kingdom on January 21, 2022, and Adult Swim in France on January 24, 2022.

 The series was made available to stream on HBO Max in the United States and StackTV in Canada on February 9, 2022.

-The second season began with the season premiere airing on April Fools Day 2024 during the annual Adult Swim April Fools Day prank, with three episodes from season 1, remade with various types of puppetry by RocketSlide Films, shown prior.
-The remaining second season episodes were premiered beginning May 12.
+The second season premiered on April 1, 2024, with the remaining episodes beginning to air on May 13; as an April Fool's Day prank, the premiere was preceded by airings of three season 1 episodes recreated using live action puppetry.

+On April Fool's Day in 2026, Adult Swim aired a version of the season 3 episode "Curse of the Green Halloween Witch" with an extended version of the Ghosts & Chainsaws claymation film (animated by Lee Hardcastle) that was briefly seen at the beginning of the episode.